 Both sintra board and dibond are made of durable sign board materials.
 If you are interested in a neutral-colored plastic sign board, sintra board is an excellent and durable choice.
 Equally durable is dibond, but the appearance is completely different.
 The aluminum coating of dibond has an unmistakable metallic sheen.
 Dibond is also much easier to cut, where sintra board is a bit tougher to make intricate shapes out of.
 While sintra is often used for channel letter signage, the most intricate shapes and stencils are better off with dibond as a material.

 Common uses of Coroplast:

 What is Coroplast?

 Coroplast will degrade with heavy usage, but it is far more durable than foam core.
-Foam core could easily be snapped over your knee and is prone to dents and scratches.
-None of these issues are a concern with coroplast, but the translucent plastic material does not always look great for presentations or displays that require a higher degree of polish.
-For gentle indoor use, foam core is the more attractive choice for about the same price.
+A foam board sign could easily be snapped over your knee and is prone to dents and scratches.
+None of these issues are a concern with Coroplast, but the translucent plastic material does not always look great for presentations or displays that require a higher degree of polish.
+For gentle indoor use, foam core signage is the more attractive choice for about the same price.